rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 ### [tween]

 `tween` is a library for manipulating values in stylish and beautiful ways.
 It has been almost entirely rewritten for `v2.0.0`, now featuring a significantly improved API, fewer generics, and much, much faster performance.

 Additionally, it has added support for Looping, Oscillating, and Extrapolating tweens.
 With all of this, making custom tweens is much easier.
 An example of making a Bezier tween is included.

 [tween]: https://github.com/sanbox-irl/tween

 ### [scene-graph]

 `scene-graph` is a library for creating graph structures similar to the one used in engines like Unity or Unreal.
 It is fast, performant, and easy to manipulate.
 It's especially useful for user interfaces.
 Although only in `v0.1.0`, feedback would be very appreciated.

 [scene-graph]: https://github.com/sanbox-irl/scene-graph

 ### [torchbearer]

 ![Torchbearer in action](torchbearer.png)
 _An exemple of torchbearer in action, demonstrating both pathfinding and field of view_

-[torchbearer] by [@redwarp] is a library that provides a set of tools to find your path in a grid based dungeon.
-Specifically, it provide a quick implementation of pathfinding and field of view algorithm.
+[torchbearer] by [@redwarp] is a library that provides a set of tools to find your path in a grid-based dungeon.
+Specifically, it provides a quick implementation of pathfinding and field of view algorithm.

-The 0.6.x version rewrites the field of view algorithm to cast vision rays in a bresenham circle around the point of origin.
+The 0.6.x version rewrites the field of view algorithm to cast vision rays in a Bresenham circle around the point of origin.
 This change from its [original implementation][torchbearer-orig] makes it faster as it removes the needs for error correction.

 [torchbearer]: https://github.com/redwarp/torchbearer
 [@redwarp]: https://github.com/redwarp